 At the Woodstock Music Festival in 1969 Swami Satchidnanda helicoptered to Yasgur’s farm and sat on the stage on a raised dias in a lotus position flanked by his devotees.
 Yoga made a big entrance into the hippie culture.

-Apart from rock music and yoga philosophy, attendees at the Woodstock Festival introduced public displays of nudity that would also be featured at in the rock musical Hair (also in 1969).
+Apart from rock music and yoga philosophy, attendees at the Woodstock Festival introduced public displays of nudity by bathing naked in the lake.
+Nudity would also be featured in the rock musical Hair (also in 1969).

 A nude yoga class was included in the 1973 film version of Robert Rimmer’s 1966 novel, The Harrad Experiment, about an experiment at fictional Harrod College in which faculty and students attended classes in a state of nakedness.
 So at least the idea of naked yoga was being considered during the sexual revolution of the late 1960s.
 The Esalen Institute, founded in 1962 and regarded as the birthplace of the “human potential” movement, began with the study of Eastern philosophy and meditation and later introduced yoga, holistic medicine, and massage.
 This “New Age” institute, located in a place of natural beauty with hot springs, allows for nude activities (although nudity is not a requirement for participation).
 Nude yoga has been practiced there in groups and by individuals.